-Some of the poses the instructor or people in the class would get into baffled me, I couldn’t even get half as deep into the stretch as them and I was really feeling the pull or would wobble around.
-Crow pose I couldn’t even attempt.
+Some of the poses people in the class would get into baffled me.
+I couldn’t even get half as deep into the stretch as them or didn’t have enough strength to hold a position.
+I couldn’t even attempt crow pose.

-By the end of the hour, I felt knackered and felt I’d stretched parts of my body that I hadn’t even touched on before.
-Some of the poses required so much inner strength or balance that I didn’t know I was lacking until I tried.
-When we were laying down in Shavasana for the final 5 minutes I was relieved.
-Finally, it was over and I could relax.
+By the end, I felt knackered.
+I’d stretched parts of my body that I didn’t know existed.
+When we laid down in Shavasana for the final 5 minutes, I was relieved.
+Finally, it was over.